robinhood/faust/docs/userguide/models.rst

         async for payload in stream:
             data = json.loads(payload)

-If you're integrating with an existing systems Faust's :ref:`codecs
-<guide-codecs>` can help you support serialization and de-serialization
-to and from any format.
+If you're integrating with an existing systems Faust's :ref:`codecs` can help you support serialization and de-serialization to and from any format.
 Models describe the format of messages, while codecs describe how they're serialized/compressed/encoded/etc.
 The default codec is configured by the applications ``key_serializer`` and